 Back in Kansas, with Oz behind her, Dorothy says, “There’s no place like home.”
 How true.
 But how easy it is for you and me to forget where home really is.
 At death we won’t leave home; we’ll go home—"away from the body and at home with the Lord” (2 Corinthians 5:8).
 One of the great paradoxes is that our home is a place we've not yet been.
 But the moment we set foot there, we’ll wonder how we ever could have imagined anywhere else was our home.

-While we’re content to be on our Father’s business here in these seventy-year motel rooms we call bodies, we’re never entirely at home.
+While we’re content to be on our Father’s business here, we’re never entirely at home.
 How can we be?
 Our true home is so far superior, and the spiritual family there so vast and rich.
 The Great Reunion awaits us, and we long for it.